Aliases for GPAA1 Gene

 GeneCards Summary for GPAA1 Gene

 GPAA1 (Glycosylphosphatidylinositol Anchor Attachment 1) is a Protein Coding gene.
-Among its related pathways are Glycosylphosphatidylinositol (GPI)-anchor biosynthesis and Metabolism.
-GO annotations related to this gene include tubulin binding and GPI-anchor transamidase activity.
+Diseases associated with GPAA1 include Glycosylphosphatidylinositol Biosynthesis Defect 15.
+Among its related pathways are Metabolism of proteins and Glycosylphosphatidylinositol (GPI)-anchor biosynthesis.
+Gene Ontology (GO) annotations related to this gene include tubulin binding and GPI-anchor transamidase activity.

 UniProtKB/Swiss-Prot for GPAA1 Gene